 (b) in the case of an infant (who is not also a represented person) he is the statutory or testamentary guardian of the infant;

-(c) in the case of an infant who has attained the age of 16 years (who is not a represented person) nobody is qualified to be such next friend or guardian by virtue of subparagraph (b) and the person is one of the next of kin of the infant and has been appointed by him or her to act as his or her next friend or guardian ad litem.
+(c) in the case of an infant who has attained the age of 16 years (who is not a represented person) nobody is qualified to be such next friend or guardian by virtue of paragraph (b) and the person is one of the next of kin of the infant and has been appointed by him or her to act as his or her next friend or guardian ad litem.

 (4) Where a person is entitled to act as next friend or guardian ad litem of a person under disability without an order of the Court the writ beginning the action (where such person is the plaintiff) must not be issued, and an appearance must not be entered for him in the action (where he is a defendant, intervener or person cited) without the consent of a Master.

-(5) On the application for a consent under paragraph (4) there must be produced to the Master, in the case of a represented person a copy of the order under Part 5 or Part 6 of the Act authorising the next friend or guardian ad litem to conduct legal proceedings in the name of the represented person, and in the case of an infant —
+(5) On the application for a consent under subrule (4) there must be produced to the Master, in the case of a represented person a copy of the order under Part 5 or Part 6 of the Act authorising the next friend or guardian ad litem to conduct legal proceedings in the name of the represented person, and in the case of an infant —

 (a) where the next friend or guardian ad litem is the statutory or testamentary guardian of the infant, an affidavit deposing to the guardianship, and the age of the infant, and showing that the guardian has no interest in the action adverse to that of the infant;

-(b) where subparagraph (a) does not apply —
+(b) where paragraph (a) does not apply —

 (i) the appointment by the infant;